boldflight/BibleConverter/test_EPUB/output/rom.md

 [24] For if you were cut off from what is by nature a wild olive tree, and grafted, contrary to nature, into a cultivated olive tree, how much more will these natural branches be grafted back into their own olive tree?
 [25] For I do not want you to be ignorant of this mystery, brothers and sisters, so that you may not be conceited: A partial hardening has happened to Israel until the full number of the Gentiles has come in.
 [26] And so all Israel will be saved, as it is written:
+“The Deliverer will come out of Zion;
+he will remove ungodliness from Jacob.
+[27] And this is my covenant with them, when I take away their sins.”
 [28] In regard to the gospel they are enemies for your sake, but in regard to election they are dearly loved for the sake of the fathers.
 [29] For the gifts and the call of God are irrevocable.
 [30] Just as you were formerly disobedient to God, but have now received mercy due to their disobedience, [31] so they too have now been disobedient in order that, by the mercy shown to you, they too may now receive mercy.
 [32] For God has consigned all people to disobedience so that he may show mercy to them all.
 [33] Oh, the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how unfathomable his ways!
+[34] For who has known the mind of the Lord, or who has been his counselor?
+[35] Or who has first given to God, that God needs to repay him?
 [36] For from him and through him and to him are all things.
 To him be glory forever!
 Amen.

 ## Chapter 12